 It’s time we outgrew this limited and limiting psychological theory.
 That means attending less to students’ behaviors and more to the students themselves.

 The specialists that serve this “special” track aren’t so much specialized in the lives and needs of neurodivergent and disabled people (managing sensory overwhelm, avoiding meltdown and burnout, dealing with ableism, connecting with online communities, developing agency and voice through self-advocacy) as they are specialized in deficit and medical models that pathologize difference and identity.
+Such framing is too limited to see us.

 More children than ever before are being diagnosed with autism.
 But what about the adults?
 Some of these individuals have never been diagnosed but have always known they were a bit “different.”
 Others were diagnosed but did not have the same degree of societal acceptance or the same number of resources available to help them cope with a neurotypical world.